 $40 | 92 Pts

-Throw in a bit of Grenache and Petit Verdot, and you have a delightfully killer Cab that resoundingly answers the question, “Why drink Cab from Paso?” (that’s not named Justin) Exceedingly soft tannins and wonderfully rich, expressive fruit flavors of blackberry, blueberry, ripe strawberry and red cherry overtake the palate.
+Throw in a bit of Grenache and Petit Verdot, and you have a delightfully killer Cab that resoundingly answers the question, “Why drink Cab from Paso?” (that’s not Justin) Exceedingly soft tannins and wonderfully rich, expressive fruit flavors of blackberry, blueberry, ripe strawberry and red cherry overtake the palate.
 Precise and structured, yet generous, and also balanced—this is Cab that manages to be big but controlled and focused.
 Makes a strong case that beautiful Cabernet Sauvignon can be accomplished in the Central Coast.
 A pleasure.

 KA (FIRE) 2012